 A great short video of psychology and marketing professor Robert Cialdini introducing the universal principles of influence.
 Cialdini has dedicated most of his life to figuring out why it was so easy for others to influence him.

-Humans, like animals, respond so certain cues automatically.
-Cialdini categories these triggers into six categories, which explain, in large part, how people influence one another and persuade others into compliance (without thinking.)
+Humans, like animals, respond to certain cues automatically.
+Cialdini categorizes these triggers into six categories, which explain, in large part, how people influence one another and persuade others into compliance (without thinking.)

 - Reciprocation: When people give you something or do something for you, you are more likely to respond in kind.

 - Consistency: Our default is to act consistently with what we’ve already stated.

 - Social proof: When we’re uncertain of what to do, we act like others.

 - Liking: You are more likely to do something if asked by someone you like.